Lightnet/reactgraphdb/README.md

   By using gun.js graph database format.
 To query data information.

-  It does suppoert peer to peer graph when snyc when link to url address by web socket format.
+  It does support peer to peer graph when snyc when link to url address by web socket format.

   By using the gun.js and react.js to handle get and put data with SEA checks to prevent override in case of user edit graph without permission as well the user interface.

+# dev:
+ - web browser reload for files changes. (removed)
+ - navigator.clipboard
+  - copy
+  - paste (required permission browser to do paste)
+ - To build simple webpack and server to deal with the gun websocket and peer to peer network.

 # Features:
   - Account used by SEA.js from gun package.